addisonlarson/data_quality_toolkit/notes.md

 [The Data Quality Index](https://www.worldeconomics.com/pages/Data-Quality-Index.aspx)

 You can't trust the GDP data countries give you.
-Factor in the "shadow economy" and "corruption" and your GDP values can differ significantly!
+Factor in the "shadow economy" and "corruption" and your GDP values can differ significantly.
 This site allows you to set your priorities and the data quality will change accordingly.
 Similar approach as affordable housing prioritization project with CZ.

 [ECB supervisory data quality framework, tools and products](https://www.bankingsupervision.europa.eu/press/conferences/sup_rep_conf/shared/pdf/2017/Data_quality_framework_tools_and_products.pdf)